 We ladies often have a tough time packing light.
 We want to look fashionable, but we don’t have a lot of space to pack everything.
-This travel packing list will help you to only pack the clothes and accessories that you need — while still looking fashionable.
+This travel packing list will help you pack the clothes and accessories that you need — while still looking fashionable.
 It can be tough but it isn’t impossible if you follow this packing guide.
-But we don’t only focus on fashion… we also have recommended travel accessories, toiletries, electronics an other items that will help you get the best from of your vacation!
+We don’t only focus on fashion… we also have recommended travel accessories, toiletries, electronics, and other items that will help you get the best from of your vacation!
 This guide is geared toward travel in Europe, but the principles are universal for all international travel.

 Women’s Travel Packing List for Europe Outline